 Even if you are single, it can help to have someone to help to keep you on track.
 This could be a friend or family member who is also working on better budgeting, or a financial planner.

-In addition to avoiding these mistakes, be sure to check out our Guide to Budgeting for more detailed advice.
+In addition to avoiding these mistakes, be sure to check out our Guide to Budgeting for more detailed advice and learn more about how you can better estimate your savings over time.
 "The truth is there is no such thing as the perfect budget," says Ramsey.
 But stick with it and soon "you'll feel like you got a raise!"

 Mary Purcell is a freelance writer and health and finance researcher.
 She covers savings and insurance for MoneyGeek.com.